 A heat pump does not actually make heat, it simply moves heat through manipulation of the refrigeration process, as refrigerants can be super-heated or super-cooled.
 You may ask how it can move heat on a cold day.
 There is always some heat in ambient air (the normal outside air around us.)
 Let’s consider a freezer that is 20 degrees.
 If we continue to run the refrigeration equipment, we can remove more heat from the freezer until the temperature is further reduced, even down to well below zero.
 A central air-to-air heat pump outside your home can remove heat from the ambient air and apply that heat to your home.
 An advantage of this process is more efficient heating.
 A 300 percent efficient heat pump produces 10,239 BTUs for 1 kWh of electricity (three times the amount of heat compared to electric radiant heat.)
 Another advantage is that by reversing the refrigerant cycle, the same unit can remove heat from your home and move it to the ambient air (air conditioning.)

-However, there is a down side.
+However, there is a downside.
 As the ambient air temperature goes down, it is more difficult to extract heat, and the unit must work harder.
 Efficiencies decline as ambient air temperatures go down.
-Historically, below 20 degrees, air-source heat pumps drop in efficiency to 100 percent (no better that electric radiant heat.)
+Historically, below 20 degrees, air-source heat pumps drop in efficiency to 100 percent (no better than electric radiant heat.)
 They do not drop below 100 percent efficiency.
 Because of this reduced efficiency, the cost of producing the same amount of heat is a lot more than the cost of producing it with an ambient air temperature of 50 degrees.
 Some people even experience cold homes when low temperatures are extreme because the heat pump simply can't produce the needed heat fast enough.
 This is why air-to-air heat pumps have been popular in the South.
 With advances in technology, we are now seeing more use in harsh Northern climates.

 Many years ago, someone realized that the heat pump worked great when the ambient air temperature was 50 degrees or more.
 It was very efficient.
 Was there a way to have 50-degree temperatures all the time, in any climate?
-The temperature of the earth is about 50-degrees once you get below the frost line (about 5 feet underground) even in cold climates.
+The temperature of the earth is about 50 degrees once you get below the frost line (about 5 feet underground) even in cold climates.
 What if we could use that temperature to run a heat pump?
 How could we harness the heat in that 50-degree soil?
 If a hole was drilled or a trench was dug, a series of pipes could be installed.
-Properly constructed, we could circulate water through a maze of pipes, and regardless of the water temperature going in, the return flow would be 50-degrees because of the ground temperature.
+Properly constructed, we could circulate water through a maze of pipes, and regardless of the water temperature going in, the return flow would be 50 degrees because of the ground temperature.
 That 50-degree water could then be used to extract heat using the heat pump.
 Heat from the home could also be transferred to this ground loop if cooling were needed.
-This process is known as a ground-source or geo-thermal heat pump.
+This process is known as a ground source or geothermal heat pump.